mikemolenda/sample-webapp/README.txt

 There are two sample users for each role.
 Usernames match the role type:

+Customers:
   - customer1
   - customer2

+Managers:
   - manager1
   - manager2

+Technicians:
   - technician1
   - technician2

+Account Specialists:
-- accountadmin1
+  - admin1
-- accountadmin2
+  - admin2

 All sample users have the same password, regardless of role: cis419